In this article

 Size, Weight, and Material of the Bird Bath

-Consider this: If your garden is small, you might choose a bird bath that isn’t too large or heavy, like the Oslo Concrete, which is the perfect choice for your space.
+Consider this: If your garden is small, you might choose a bird bath that isn't too large or heavy, like the Oslo Medium Concrete Birdbath, which is the perfect choice for your space.
 However, if you live in an area with strong winds, for example, it could cause it to shift or even fall.
 So, placing it in a sheltered spot can help keep it secure.

-On the other hand, a large, heavy bird bath like the Birdhouse Concrete will stay in place, but because it’s heavy, it also needs a flat, solid surface for support.
+On the other hand, a large, heavy bird bath like the Birdhouse Concrete Bird Bath will stay in place, but because it's heavy, it also needs a flat, solid surface for support.

 If you haven't selected your bird bath yet or need some advice, don't hesitate to contact our team—we'll be more than happy to help!